joone/fosscomics/content/posts/1. Charles Babbage and Ada Lovelace/index.md

 tags: Charles Babbage,Ada Lovelace
 ---

-People have long built tools to make arithmetic easier and more accurate.
+Human beings have made a number of tools to make math calculations more convenient and accurate.
 One of these tools, the abacus, was used by several ancient civilizations.

 ![The caveman sees the numbers written on the tree and puts a question mark.](images/1_1.png)

-The abacus reached Korea from China around the 15th century.
-Individuals and banks continued to use it until the 1980s, when computers largely replaced it.
+In Korea, the abacus was introduced from China around the 1400s, and it was used by individuals as well as banks until the 1980s.
+After that, computers replaced it in banks and it is hardly used for personal use anymore.

 ![A girl is using a abacus](images/1_2.png "size:70%")